torvalds/linux/Documentation/networking/bridge.rst

 traffic based on the destination MAC address only to ports which have subscribed the respective destination multicast group.

-When created, the Linux bridge devices have multicast snooping enabled by default.
+When created, the GNU/Linux bridge devices have multicast snooping enabled by default.
 It maintains a Multicast forwarding database (MDB) which keeps track of port and group relationships.

 IGMPv3/MLDv2 EHT support
 ------------------------

-The Linux bridge supports IGMPv3/MLDv2 EHT (Explicit Host Tracking), which was added by `474ddb37fa3a ("net: bridge: multicast: add EHT allow/block handling")
+The GNU/Linux bridge supports IGMPv3/MLDv2 EHT (Explicit Host Tracking), which was added by `474ddb37fa3a ("net: bridge: multicast: add EHT allow/block handling")
 <https://lore.kernel.org/netdev/20210120145203.1109140-1-razor@blackwall.org/>`_